Arrow pointing right

-But prioritising proper mental health support in small businesses and startups can be even more valuable, where just one person struggling is enough to affect the rest of the business, whether that’s by taking time off during a busy period or by unintentionally affecting the morale of everyone else in the room.
+But supporting employee wellbeing is no longer a nice-to-have, it's a strategic priority for startups and small businesses looking to attract talent, boost retention, and build resilient teams.
+Prioritising proper mental health support in smaller teams can be even more valuable, where just one person struggling is enough to affect the rest of the business, whether that’s by taking time off during a busy period or by unintentionally affecting the morale of everyone else in the room.

 Statistics on mental health in small businesses

-- Mental health-related sickness absence had increased by 20% in the past 12 months.
+• Mental health-related sickness absence in SMEs had increased by 20% in the past 12 months.

 Common mental health challenges in small businesses

-Small businesses and startups face a unique set of challenges when it comes to mental health at work.
+Small businesses and startups face a unique set of challenges when it comes to mental health at work –and often don’t have the resources, time, or internal support systems that larger companies rely on.
 The pressures on smaller teams to wear many hats and work long hours is felt the whole way through the business, from interns to CEO's.
 Common mental health challenges in smaller teams include:

 Let's explore the reasons why small business owners and employees often struggle with their mental health...